NetsBlox/NetsBlox/src/client/notes.md

     + Lower priority
     + Check out the "Import library" menu
         + myself.droppedText(myself.getURL(url), name)

+        + need to add a path on the server for rpc libraries

 + Add more buttons and stuff to the dialog?
 + Add game type to title bar.
 Probably in parenthesis